seanbaxter/DirectXShaderCompiler/docs/HLSLChanges.rst

 Removing unused functionality can help reduce the binary size, improve performance, and speed up compilation time for the project.
-However, this has to be traded off against changing the behavior of LLVM and Clang (and the cost of understanding this change for developers who are familiar with those projects), as well as the future maintenance for integrations.
+However, this has to be traded off against changing the behavior of LLVM37 and Clang (and the cost of understanding this change for developers who are familiar with those projects), as well as the future maintenance for integrations.